-- PowerPoint (spell-check!).

-- 10 minutes.

-- Each team member contributes to the preparation and delivery of the presentation.

-- Rehearse presentation as a group for content, length, and transitions.

-Community EngageGAMES Presentation

-During the Special Academic Events week, the class will give a 15-minute presentation to the Umbra community at the Community EngageGAMES Presentation during the exams week.
+- PowerPoint (spell-check!). - 10 minutes. - Each team member contributes to the preparation and delivery of the presentation. - Rehearse presentation as a group for content, length, and transitions.
+End of Semester Community Engagement Presentation During the Special Academic Events week, the class will give a 15-minute presentation to the Umbra community at the End of Semester Community Engagement Presentations during the exam's week.
 The class will work together to share a few words about the course and project, lead a meaningful activity that focuses on the project, and provide a few thoughts about their experience with the project and partner.
 Students will receive guidelines and presentation order after the mid-semester break.
 Participation in this event is MANDATORY and an integral part of the community engagement grade.

-Grading Rubric

-The service learning project is worth a total of 25% of the final course grade, which will be divided into three categories, each worth 8.33% of the final course grade:

-- 1. Construction of learning project

-- 2. Execution of learning project

-- 3. Community EngageGAMES Presentation
+Grading Rubric The service learning project (including the final presentation) is worth a total of 25% of the final course grade, which will be divided into three categories, each worth 8.33% of the final course grade: - 1.
+Construction of learning project - 2.
+Execution of learning project - 3.
+End of Semester Community Engagement Presentation